rednafi/rednafi.com/content/python/annotate_args_and_kwargs.md

 foo(*args, **kwargs)
 ```

-But it'll complain if you don't pass all the keyword arguments:
+it'll complain if you don't pass all the keyword arguments:

 ```python
 foo(*args, key1=1)  # error: Missing named argument "key2" for "foo"
 ```

-To make all the keywords optional, you could turn off the `total` flag in the typed-dict
+To make all of the keywords optional, you could turn off the `total` flag in the typed-dict
 definition:

 ```python {hl_lines=2}